Jose Cruz Jr.

 Though known as a good fielder - he won a Gold Glove that year -, Cruz dropped a fly ball off the bat of the Florida Marlins' Jeff Conine, leading off the bottom of the 11th inning in Game 3 of the 2003 NLDS, with the San Francisco Giants having taken the lead, 3-2, in the top half of the inning.
 The error proved extremely costly as the Marlins came back to win the game, then eliminated the Giants in the next game on their way to their second World Championship.

-He was later wan ESPN analyst.
+He was later an ESPN analyst and worked with young players for years in the player services department of the MLB Players Association.
 In 2021, he was named a major league coach with the Detroit Tigers.
 That role did not last long as he was named head coach of Rice University in June.
 Cruz's last game with the Tigers was on June 12th and he was replaced on staff by Mike Hessman.

 - 1997 Topps All-Star Rookie Team